newwhitecheng/dukenet/README.md

 # DukeNet
-A mobile Vision Model for DSP
+A mobile Vision Model for DSP.
+The time constraint is <7ms on a Qualcomm Hexagon DSP.

 ## Model Description
 It's inspired by MobileNetv3.
 We add the following modifications for Qualcomm Hexagon DSP.